mgamio/blog/_posts/2022-10-05-load-balancing-clustering.md

 ![loadBalancing and FileServer.](/assets/images/loadBalancingFileServer.jpg){:class="img-responsive"}

 The cluster uses a load balancer to delegate a specific task to one of its servers in a randomized order.
+A load-balancing algorithm is a load balancer's logic to distribute network traffic between servers.

 The first time a user requests the execution of the Java WebClient, the load balancer delegates the task to the first application server, for example.